anthonyho1/face_cropping/README.md

 # Face Cropping

 Welcome to face cropping.
 You'll need a few things.
 First you'll need Python.
-I think Python 2 will work, but I know Python 3 works.
+Both Python 3 and Python 2 will work.
 Google stuff if you don't have Python to get it.
 You'll also need git to clone this repository, so also google how to get git.

 Once you have Python, you'll need to download Numpy and OpenCV.
 Open up your terminal and run the following commands to download these packages (You probably already have pip from the Python installation):
 ~~~shell